 42: Don Cucho’s, in Pachacamac.
 It’s way out by itself, an adventure to find, and sprawling. ****closed**** but, apparently the employees opened their own place somewhere nearby.

 43: Tzu Chifa, Larcomar Mall, Miraflores.
 It’s elegant, got great views of the ocean, and the food it Chinese.

-44: Jian Xing, Chinatown or “Barrio Chino” where it’s not fancy like at Tzu but it’s economical.
+44: Jian Xing, in the old Chinatown or “Barrio Chino” downtown.
+A restaurant with the same name is on the new Chinatown (Aviacion).
+This place in downtown is not fancy like at Tzu but it’s economical.

 45: Arirang, Calle Las Orquídeas 447, San Isidro.
 Authentic Korean barbecue.

 46: Tambo Rural, Kilometer marker 52, Panamerican highway, south.
 Fresh bread out of the oven, stuffed with olives and cheese.
 Plus coffee so local that you might not understand the accent.

 47: Juicy Lucy, Av Mariscal La Mar 1328, Miraflores .
 Go for the name alone.
 It’s burgers.